steve1316/ok-czn-english/README.md

 - **Switching to this build re-seeds these settings once.** Upstream ships one Chinese player's build as the defaults, and those names can never match English OCR.
 Route Priority is the exception and keeps its original values, since those are internal labels rather than text read off the screen.
+- **Each season's settings fold away.** Season 3's Persona settings and Season 4's Desire setting sit behind collapsible headers, so the settings you change every run are not buried among them.

 <img src="docs/images/option_picker.png" alt="The card picker, searching a list of options with one card's effect shown on hover" />

 ### General
+- **Narration Screens**: advances the Global client's cutscenes in Chaos and Sortie, by switching on the game's own auto-advance where that button can be reached and tapping through where it cannot.
+Upstream has no handler for these, so a run that reached one used to sit there until it was stopped by hand
+- **Tasks Tab**: the Info table is drawn in reading order, names your team above the equipment it is wearing, and shows every row from the moment a run starts rather than filling in over the first few seconds
 - **Resolutions**: 1920x1080, 1600x900, 1280x720 and other 16:9 sizes
 - **Background Mode**: runs while the game window is minimized or obscured
 - **Clients**: Global (English) is this fork's focus.
 Simplified and Traditional Chinese still work, including